 Today, he is most excited about the future of drones.
 Verity’s initial commercial success came in the area of live events, where autonomous drones were put to the test in an environment where failure is not an option.
 “Applying this technology in real situations with real people was a great incubator for any number of uses for drones,” he says.
 “Working with roadies for Drake and Céline Dion and working with the carpenters on Broadway who control the effects for Cirque de Soleil, we learned how to combine a simple user interface with advanced automation to enable true autonomy in a wide variety of situations.”

 Fast-forward to 2021, and Verity’s drone systems are now hard at work in the warehouse, enabling big-box retailers, third-party logistics providers (3PLs), and manufacturers across Europe and the US to automate the process of inventory tracking with absolutely no human interaction.
 According to Raff, this application is just the tip of the iceberg.
 “The potential for autonomous indoor drones is immense.
-Extremely small and lightweight, these tiny workhorses are capable of charging, taking off, and landing on their own—and accomplishing all sorts of tasks 24/7 without the involvement of a single human being.
+Extremely small and lightweight, these tiny workhorses are capable of charging, taking off, and landing on their own—and collecting vital data needed to enable smarter business decisions—all without the involvement of a single human being.”

 The biggest challenge Raff sees at the moment is achieving widespread adoption of autonomous drone systems.
 “Unleashing the potential of any new technology requires a level of fearlessness to engage with systems that have never been seen before.”
 It’s a challenge he takes to heart, and one that he and his partners at Kiva Systems proved can transform businesses—and even entire industries.
 “Amazon now has over 500,000 robots working non-stop in its warehouses.
 Achieving that success demanded an extremely robust system that has absolute reliability.
 It’s a level of excellence that consistently sets industry leaders apart from their competitors.”